+Athletics

-Athletics - References to "Athletics" are short for GGC Athletics, our official intercollegiate athletic program.
+References to "Athletics" are short for GGC Athletics, our official intercollegiate athletics program.
 The athletics arena has its own language and GGC Athletics has its own style and terminology, so only basic topics are addressed here.

-- The name of our program is "GGC Athletics," but "Grizzly Athletics" can be used as a secondary, casual reference. - Intramurals and club sports are not part of GGC Athletics.

-- GGC competes in the National Association of Intercollegiate Athletics (NAIA).
+- The name of our program is "GGC Athletics," but "Grizzly Athletics" can be used as a secondary, casual reference. - Intramurals and club sports are not part of GGC Athletics. - GGC competes in the National Association of Intercollegiate Athletics (NAIA).
 As an independent school without membership in any other athletic conference, GGC's conference is the Association of Independent Institutions (A.I.I.).
-The A.I.I. acronym requires periods. - Our team names are all "the Grizzlies." - Use "student-athletes" if discussing the athletes, program's academics, service or other non-sports-specific activities or honors. - We have men's and women's teams.
+The A.I.I. acronym requires periods. - Our team names are all "the Grizzlies." - Use "scholar-athletes" if discussing the athletes, program's academics, service or other non-sports-specific activities or honors. - We have men's and women's teams.
 Do not call the women "girls," "ladies," "females" or "lady Grizzlies." - All students, faculty, staff and alumni are "Grizzlies."
-An individual is a "Grizzly." - The grizzly statue on campus does not have a name, and references to it are not capitalized.
+An individual is a "Grizzly." - The grizzly statues on campus do not have names, and references to them are not capitalized.